Skip to main content

 # Step 3: YOU add beliefs based on YOUR reasoning

-$ kernle -a claire belief reinforce <existing-testing-belief-id>
+$ kernle -s my-project belief reinforce <existing-testing-belief-id>

 # Done.
 The beliefs came from YOUR reasoning, not an AI analyzing your memories.

-Notice what Kernle did NOT do:
+Notice what the promote path did NOT do:

-• ❌ Automatically update your belief confidence
+• Did not automatically update your belief confidence

 What Kernle DID do: